 We also use AI, including generative AI, and ML technologies in our products and services.
 The development and use of AI/ML present various privacy and data security risks that may impact our business.
 AI/ML are subject to privacy and data security laws, as well as increasing regulation and scrutiny.
 Several jurisdictions worldwide, including Europe and certain U.S. states, have proposed or enacted laws governing AI/ML.
 For example, the European Union is deliberating over legislation that would impose obligations on various actors in the AI value chain, and we expect other jurisdictions will adopt similar laws.
 Additionally, certain privacy and data security laws extend rights to consumers and regulate automated decision making in ways that may be incompatible with our use of AI/ML.
-These obligations may make it harder for us to conduct our business using AI/ML, lead to regulatory fines or penalties, require us to change our business practices, retrain our AI/ML, delete our models, or prevent or limit our use of AI/ML.
-For example, the FTC has required other companies to turn over (or disgorge) valuable insights or trainings generated through the use of AI/ML, as well as to delete algorithms and models derived from or trained on allegedly unlawfully collected data, where it has alleged the company has violated privacy and consumer protection laws.
+These obligations may make it harder for us to conduct our business using AI/ML, lead to litigation or regulatory fines or penalties, require us to change our business practices, retrain our AI/ML, delete our models, or prevent or limit our use of AI/ML.
+For example, the FTC has required other companies to delete algorithms and models derived from or trained on allegedly unlawfully collected data, where it has alleged the company has violated privacy or consumer protection laws.
 If we cannot use AI/ML or that use is restricted, our business may be less efficient, and we may be at a competitive disadvantage.